top of page

 Tanya Franic is a Psychologist and Board Approved Supervisor with over 20 years experience providing a range of assessments and interventions for clients with diverse and / or complex presentations.

-Tanya has an avid interest in complex trauma, eating disorders and neurodiversity, the impact of our early attachments and the neurobiological effects of our developmental experiences.
-Tanya works with families, carers, and agencies to build awareness and skills aimed at improving overall quality of life.
-She is a strong advocate for supporting families, carers and agencies to support the needs of the child / young person and the family unit.
+I have an avid interest in complex trauma, eating disorders and neurodiversity, the impact of our early attachments and the neurobiological effects of our developmental experiences.
+I work with families, carers, and agencies to build awareness and skills aimed at improving overall quality of life and I am a strong advocate for supporting families, carers and agencies to support the needs of the child / young person and the family unit.

-Tanya is motivated to support individuals who present with a history of complex trauma, eating disorders and neurodiversity to understand themselves, find their voice, and be kinder to themselves.
-Embracing self with all the twists and quirks is Tanya’s stance and she encourages individuals to explore what works for them and what doesn't to support them to be their genuine self.
-Tanya also appreciates and supports the roles that parents, carers and families play in supporting our children and adolescents.
-She has a long history and dedication to supporting parents and families, where appropriate and practicable, by providing education, tools, strategies and support.
+I support individuals who present with a history of complex trauma, eating disorders and neurodiversity to understand themselves, find their voice, and be kinder to themselves.
+Embracing self with all the twists and quirks is my stance and I encourage individuals to explore what works for them and what doesn't to support them to be their genuine self.
+Parents aren't perfect and I appreciate and support the role that parents, carers and families play in guiding children, adolescents and young adults in this fast paced changing landscape.
+This is a space to navigate collectively not in isolation.
+I have a long history and dedication to supporting parents and families, where appropriate and practicable, by providing education, tools, strategies and support.

 Key Presentations/Publications